nextcloud/documentation/user_manual/pim/contacts.rst

   and clicking ``Open``.

-- Select image from Files -- By selecting this option, ownCloud opens the Files app on the ownCloud server.
+- Select image from Files -- By selecting this option, ownCloud opens the Files dialog on the ownCloud server.
 You can choose an image by navigating to the image in the ownCloud directory, selecting it, and clicking ``Choose.``

 Cropping an Avatar Image